mihaip/chrome-app-repl/README.md

 ### Installation

 The REPL application is [available in the Chrome Web Store](https://chrome.google.com/webstore/detail/omdkgkgnnakfiojpcjdobjgdlpimkcbp).
 Use the "Add to Chrome" button from the store web page, and then launch it from the New Tab Page.
+Note that due to a [Chrome bug](https://code.google.com/p/chromium/issues/detail?id=159450) you'll need to click on the console window to give it focus before you can start typing.

 ### Built-in functions